CraigWoodcock/AWS-CCP-Platform-Engineer-Learning-Pathway/cloudformation/README.md

   - Savings Strategy - automate deletion and creation of templates safely
 - Productivity
   - Destroy and create infrastructure on the cloud on the fly
-  - Automated generation of Diagram for you rtemplates
+  - Automated generation of Diagram for your templates
   - Declarative programming - no need to figure out ordering and orchestration
   - Leverage existing templates and documentation
 - Support